Shervinhk/Shervinhk/README.md

 ## Beyond Math and Technology

-Outside of work, I enjoy learning languages, reading, photography, and sailing.
+Outside of work, I enjoy learning languages, sports, and reading.
 I’m fluent in German, English, Persian, and French.